mkordas/tips-on-agile/presentation/03-agile-development.md

 Agile is more a framework or frame of mind.

+Agility is an agreed way of reaching goals.

 Real processes and methodologies (methods):
 - XP (Extreme Programming)
 - Scrum